httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Additionally, experience has shown that HTTP/2's requirement to establish server authority using both DNS and the server's certificate is onerous.
 This specification relaxes the requirement to check DNS when the ORIGIN frame is in use.
-Doing so has additional benefits, such as removing the latency associated with some DNS lookups, and improving DNS privacy.
+Doing so has additional benefits, such as removing the latency associated with some DNS lookups.

 ## Notational Conventions